+After the system exits PRIMING MODE, it will ask you to "SET TIME".
+See the instructions on the following pages.
 After you manually exit or the system automatically exits Priming Mode, your hot tub will automatically heat to the factory preset default temperature of 38°C (100°F) The topside panel will briefly show the default temperature, and then the display will appear as follows:

 Note that the water temperature is not yet displayed, as the system requires approximately 2 minutes of water flow through the heater to determine temperature.
 This is referred to as 'polling' and is indicated on the display by the icon.
-After 2 minutes the display will show the current measured water temperature
+After 2 minutes the display will show the current measured water temperature.